kratisto/docs/pages/public_cloud/ai_machine_learning/deploy_guide_03_tokens/guide.fr-ca.md

 ![token generation input read](images/05-token-gen-input-read.png){.thumbnail}

 Click `Generate`{.action}.
-Upon success, you are redirected to the token list with the new generated token displayed at the top:
+Upon success, you are redirected to the token list with the newly generated token displayed at the top:

 ![token generation result](images/06-token-gen-result-read.png){.thumbnail}